-Modeling value learning process
+Modeling value learning

 We used a standard Rescorla-Wagner model (Rizley and Rescorla 1972) to describe learning in the discrimination task, where participants chose between two stimuli—one predicting an odor and the other leading to clean air.
 Since stimulus pairs had no overlap, we assumed that learning was primarily driven by the odor-predictive stimulus rather than the stimulus associated with clean air.
 Accordingly, we modeled the learned value v of the odor-predictive stimulus across trials.

 The model updated v of the odor-predictive stimulus based on prediction error, defined as the difference between the actual outcome (v=1) and the expected value on each trial.
 The learning rate determined how quickly v adjusted across trials.
 Initially, v was set to 0.5, with v=1 indicating complete learning of the odor-predictive stimulus.
 We estimated a separate learning rate for each odor-predictive stimulus, with priors constrained by session-wise or condition-wise hyper parameters in a hierarchical Bayesian framework (Myung, Karabatsos, and Iverson 2005).
 This approach allowed us to obtain learned value estimates for each odor-predictive stimulus, which were then used to aid the analysis of the free-choice task data.
-The session-wise hyper learning rate parameters are used to correlated with TMS ratings in 11.
+The session-wise hyper learning rate parameters are correlated with TMS ratings in 11.
 Details of the model specification and estimation are provided in Supplementary Text 1.

 Multi-echo MRI data processing

 Preprocessing of the multi-echo resting-state fMRI data involved several steps.
 First, all functional images from the smallest echo across all rs-fMRI runs were realigned to the first volume of the first echo, and the resulting voxel-to-world mapping matrix was applied to the other two echoes, volume by volume.
 All functional images were then resliced for each echo.
-Next, the images in each echo were combined using temporal signal-to-noise ratio (tSNR) weighting, following parallel-acquired inhomogeneity desensitized (PAID) approach (Poser et al. 2006).
+Next, the images across the three echoes were combined using temporal signal-to-noise ratio (tSNR) weighting, following parallel-acquired inhomogeneity desensitized (PAID) approach (Poser et al. 2006).
 Specifically, voxel-wise tSNR maps were computed for each echo, multiplied by the echo time (TE), and normalized across the three echoes to generate weight maps.
 These weight maps were then used to combine the resliced images by multiplying each volume by its respective weight map.
 Lastly, the combined data underwent coregistration, normalization, and smoothing using a 6 mm FWHM Gaussian kernel.

 We analyzed participants’ motion during the resting-state scan after different types of TMS (sham vs. cTBS) and stimulation targeted locations (anterior vs. posterior OFC).
 Framewise displacement (FD) was calculated per volume and summed across volumes (Power et al. 2012).
 No significant differences were observed between TMS types or stimulation locations (all p> 0.8).
 FD for cTBS was 38.3mm (±10.8mm) at the anterior OFC and 41.3mm (±17.8mm) at the posterior OFC, while for sham, FD was 41.0mm (±16.7mm) at the anterior OFC and 39.6mm (±15.8mm) at the posterior OFC.

+Analysis of Behavioral Data

-We thank Dr. Geoffrey Schoenbaum and Dr. Yihong Yang for their helpful discussions.
+Acknowledgements.
+We thank Dr. Yihong Yang for their helpful discussions.
 This work was supported by National Institute on Deafness and Other Communication Disorders grant R01DC015426 (to T.K.) and the Intramural Research Program at the National Institute on Drug Abuse (ZIA DA000642, to T.K.).
 The opinions expressed in this work are the authors’ own and do not reflect the view of the NIH/DHHS.

 Extended Data